Department Chair, Sociology

 Additional Positions at AUDirector, Center on Health, Risk, and Society

 - Kim M. Blankenship, PhD, is Professor and Chair in the Department of Sociology and Director of the Center on Health, Risk and Society at American University.
 She previously served on the faculty of Sociology at Duke University and at the Duke Global Health Institute (2008-2010) and on the faculty at Yale University, where she was also Associate Director of the Center for Interdisciplinary Research on AIDS (1998-2008).
 Research and publications focus on race, class, and gender analyses of health, with an emphasis on HIV/AIDS.
 She has received funding from NIDA, NIMH, CDC, and the Bill & Melinda Gates Foundation (BMGF).
-Current research includes a mixed methods study of the implementation and impact of community mobilization interventions for HIV prevention in female sex workers in India (BMGF); and a mixed methods, longitudinal study of the impact of criminal justice involvement on HIV related risk of re-entrants and their sexual partners (NIDA).
+Current research includes a mixed methods study of the implementation and impact of community mobilization interventions for HIV prevention in female sex workers in India (BMGF); and a mixed methods, longitudinal study of the impact of criminal justice involvement on HIV related risk of re-entrants and their sexual partners and its association with race disparities in HIV/AIDS (NIDA).

 DegreesPhD, Sociology, Duke University

 Blankenship's research interests include: race, class, gender and health; social determinants of health and structural interventions, with a focus on HIV/AIDS; community mobilization as a strategy for health promotion; drug policy, criminal justice, and race disparities in HIV/AIDS.

 - Blankenship KM, Burroway R, Reed E, “Factors Associated with Exposure to and Utilization of a Community Mobilization Intervention for Female Sex Workers in Andhra Pradesh, India,” Sexually Transmitted Infections 86(Suppl 1): i69-i75.
 2010